hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-update-web-domain-ssl admin domain.com /home/admin/tmp

-The function updates the SSL certificate for a domain.
+This function updates the SSL certificate for a domain.
 Parameter ssl_dir is a path to directory where 2 or 3 ssl files can be found.
 Certificate file domain.tld.crt and its key domain.tld.key are mandatory.
 Certificate authority domain.tld.ca file is optional.

 *******************************************************************